The Four-Day Workweek Is More Than A Dream: It’s A Good Idea

 The New York Times reports that the 240 employees at trust management firm Perpetual Guardian were found to be more productive with a shorter workweek.
 For two months, the company set up an experimental schedule where employees worked for four days, but still got paid for five.

-Though this experiment took place in New Zealand, the results suggest it could have just as profound an effect in countries with similar economies, including the U.S. A shorter workweek isn’t just about sleeping in for an extra day.
-Americans work more than 34 hours a week, with many adults reporting they work closer to 50 hours to make ends meet.
-That is more than any of our counterparts in the world’s largest economies.
-In the U.S., people are donating their vacation days so co-workers can have a decent maternity leave, in addition to facing pay inequity, workplace harassment, and minimum wages that don’t stack up against an increasingly rising cost of living.
+Though this experiment took place in New Zealand, the results suggest it could have just as profound an effect in countries with similar economies, including the UK.
+A shorter workweek isn’t just about sleeping in for an extra day.
+British employees on average work 42 hours a week, making us the country with the longest working week in Europe.
+Londoners in particular reportedly work on average three weeks a year more than the rest of the UK.
 A four-day workweek (with, crucially, five-day pay) could not only help lots of workers make ends meet, but it may also be a more effective way to do so.

-A four-day workweek really does sound like a dream: a logical, reasonable, and now achievable one.

 Advertisement